thanghoang/academic-kickstart/content/news/data/index.md

     highlight: 0

   - date: 2024-02-29
     title: Paper on attack on searchable encryption accepted to [ACM CODASPY 2024](https://www.codaspy.org/2024/).
-This work is part of Jacob's MS thesis, which he just also succefully defended.
+This work is part of Jacob's MS thesis, which he just succefully defended.
 Congrats Jacob!
     highlight: 0

   - date: 2024-02-26